 When choosing a doctor, don't be afraid to ask questions about how many vasectomy reversals the doctor has done, the type of techniques used and how often the vasectomy reversals have resulted in pregnancy.
 Also ask about the risks and potential complications of the procedure.

 Make sure you know what steps you need to take before surgery.
 Your doctor will probably ask you to stop taking certain medications, including blood-thinning medications and pain relievers, such as aspirin or ibuprofen (Advil, Motrin IB, others), because they can increase your risk of bleeding.

 Clothing and personal items

 Arrange for someone to drive you home after surgery.
-Surgery generally takes about three to four hours.
-You may need additional time to recover from anesthesia.
+Surgery generally takes about two to four hours or longer.
+You may need additional time to recover if the procedure is done with general anesthesia.
 Ask your doctor when you can expect to go home after surgery.

 What you can expect

 A vasectomy reversal reconnects the severed vas deferens, the tube that carries sperm from each testicle.
 During a vasectomy reversal, the severed ends of the vas deferens are reattached to one another.
 In some cases, the vas deferens may be attached directly to the epididymis — the part of the testicle where sperm matures.